siqim/Machine-Learning-with-Graphs/README.md

 This repo summarizes papers I've read for machine learning on graphs.

 # 2. Requirements
 I use basic packages from Anaconda3 with Python 3.8.5.
-To make my life easier, I also use the following packages to implement models:
+To make my life easier, I also use the following packages to implement models.
+Please see `requirements.txt` for the full list.
 ```
 torch==1.7.0
 torch_geometric==1.6.3